LALITmahajan81/mangavaani/README.md

 1. Make sure both backend and frontend are running
 2. Check that the API URLs are correctly configured
 3. Check for any network issues
+4. Ensure the MangaDex API is accessible from your network

 ## License